 Go for the joy

-There are a myriads of exercise forms and some of them are more effective than others in terms of specific objectives.
-The best method to help you get in flow and thereby get the best experiences with exercises, would probably be “forget the goal and go for the joy”.
+There is a myriad of exercise forms and some of them are more effective than others in terms of specific objectives.
+The best method to help you get in the flow and thereby get the best experiences with exercises would probably be “forget the goal and go for the joy”.

 If you really hate sitting on a bike, then it will be hard to reach a state where you just forget about time and place.
 If, on the other hand, you love playing football, then there is a shorter way to just be present in the game and what is going on right now.
 So choose an activity you fancy.